Some authors come along at the perfect moment. Serendipity brought me Ruth Rendell.

 Although Rendell is most famous for her Inspector Wexford whodunits, it is her psychological thrillers where her brilliance shines.
 At least, I think so.
 They are whydunits where the mystery is not the whom, but the why.

-It is perhaps her famous 1977 A Judgment in Stone that best illustrates her skill at psychological suspense.
+It is perhaps her 1977 A Judgment in Stone that best illustrates her skill at psychological suspense.
 The first line reads: “Eunice Parchman killed the Coverdale family because she could not read or write.”
 Herein you have all of the essentials of a murder mystery: the killer’s identity, her motive, and the victims’ identities.
 What’s left?
 Well, a lot—191 pages to be exact.
-Although we know the “essentials” of the crime, none of it make sense.
+Although we know the “essentials” of the crime, none of it makes sense.
 Why would illiteracy drive anyone to murder?
 Why an entire family?
-Why was this Eunice illiterate in the first place?
-These questions, ladies and gentlemen, will take 191 pages to answer.
-What a brave opening line!
+Why was this Eunice illiterate anyway?
+These questions, ladies and gentlemen, will take a whole glorious novel to answer.
+What a brave approach!

 Whydunits are challenging to write.
 You cannot rely on red herrings or obfuscation.
-Nor can the motives be as prosaic as greed, jealousy, or sociopathy.
+Nor can the motives be as prosaic as greed, sociopathy, or a mysterious conspiracy.
 Motives so common in most crime novels that they merit an aisle of their own.
 You need something more compelling: our fiobles and the forces that shape them.
 It wasn’t merely Eunice Parchman’s illiteracy and sociopathy that sped her to homicide.
 It was also the Coverdales’ elitism and superciliousness.
 No murder happens in a vacuum, and sometimes the why of it is more fascinating than the who.
 Rendel is a grandmaster of the whydunit.

 When The Guardian calmed Rendell and her contemporary P.D.
 James the “George Eliot and Jane Austen of the homicidal novel,” this was no hyperbole.
 It was just a fact.
 These ladies elevated the weatherworn genre that suffered a dry spell after the exit of pioneers such as Agatha Christie, Sir Arthur Conan Doyle, and Dorothy Sayers.
 Under Rendell’s pen, the genre became literature.